 The discount rates used for the individual assets range between 8.00% and 10.50%, and the weighted average basis is approximately 8.42%, which compares with average discount rate of 8.39% used at 31 December 2013.
-The increase in discount rates primarily reflects the additional assets under construction acquired during the first half of 2014.
-This has been partly offset by the decrease in certain discount rates for those projects and, secondly, the continued trend of an increased competitive pressure on secondary market prices since the valuation in December 2013.
-More investment capital, both in the listed and unlisted infrastructure secondary market, is pursuing PPP/PFI assets and furthermore where auctions are used, these have become more specialised and competitive.
-BBGI was able to avoid any such processes in the period to date by sourcing all assets either from the pipeline agreement with Bilfinger, buying co-shareholder stakes or entering into negotiated transactions
+The increase in discount rates reflects primarily the additional assets under construction acquired during the first half of 2014.
+This has been partly offset by the decrease in certain discount rates due to the repositioning of some assets into the stable operational phase and the associated reduction in discount rates for those projects and secondly the continued trend of an increased competitive pressure on secondary market prices since the valuation in December 2013.
+More investment capital both in the listed and unlisted infrastructure secondary market is pursuing PPP/PFI assets and furthermore where auctions are used these have become more specialised and competitive.
+BBGI was able to avoid any such processes in the period to date by sourcing all assets either from the pipeline agreement with Bilfinger, buying co-shareholder stakes or entering into negotiated transactions.